 OSD navigation is somehow confusing, it is difficult to adjust OSD settings with multiple buttons.
 The monitor comes with a popup webcam design, which is welcome for security concerns.
 The only missing part is an internal speaker compared to the E273m, the overall design is elegant to fit any corporate environment or home office.

 Image Quality and Performance: While the EliteDisplay E273m features a full HD or 1920 x 1080P resolution, the E27d G4 sports a higher 2560 x 1440P QHD resolution, bringing a significant difference in the viewing experience.
 Of course, the E27d G4 costs a lot more than the 1080P E27m but it is fairly priced in comparison to the other QHD monitor.

-Color performance is important for creative professionals, though this monitor is not aimed for color-sensitive works and there is no wide gamut support but performs very well in sRGB applications.
-This 8bit monitor delivers 16.7m colors and about 99% sRGB coverage, and greyscale DeltaE < 2.0 delivers a near-perfect factory calibrated monitor.
+Color performance is important for creative professionals, though this monitor is not aimed at color-sensitive works and there is no wide gamut support but performs very well in sRGB applications.
+This 8-bit monitor delivers 16.7m colors and about 99% sRGB coverage, and greyscale DeltaE < 2.0 delivers a near-perfect factory-calibrated monitor.

 E27d G4 is a 60hz panel with 5ms best response time but misses adaptive sync implementation.
 There is no problem with casual gaming but the average response time is a bit high for serious gamers and there is no shuttering prevention technology.

 The Windows Hello-compatible webcam can capture full HD images which are great for video conferencing or Skype hangout with friends.
 Finally, The E27d G4 delivers crystal clear imagery with superior build quality at a reasonable price.